 Learn more about the Child Information Sharing Scheme .

 This information is for Information Sharing Entities (ISEs) under Victorian law.

 If you are a prescribed Information Sharing Entity (ISE), you should:

 Is your request for BDM information already permitted under another law?

 If yes: use the procedures under that law.

 If no: you may request information sharing under the Act.

 2. Request information sharing under the Act

-- Whether the request is of high, medium or low urgency.
+- Mark the urgency of your request as high, medium or low in the email

 BDM will try to respond within five business days.
 However, it may take longer in periods of high demand or if the request is complex.
 We will contact you if we need further information.